milesroberts-123/hetmers/README.md

 * average k-mer coverage ((L-k+1)/L)*(N*L/(G))

-### one population
+### Analysis of 1 population

-`hetmers --inputs test.tsv --minimums 1 --alleles 2 --outputs yay --coverages 100 --pools 50 --alphas 1 --betas 1`
+`hetmers --inputs test.tsv --minimums 1 --alleles 2 --outputs yay --coverages 100 --pools 50 --alphas 1 --betas 1 --analyses hetmers`

+### Analysis of 2 populations

-### comparing two populations
+#### Finding hetmers shared between two populations

+#### Finding hetmers specific to one population

+#### Fst

 If you want to perform the same analysis on more than one population, then you can pass vectors to each argument.

-`hetmers --inputs test.tsv test2.tsv --minimums 1 1 --alleles 2 --outputs yay yay2 --coverages 100 50 --pools 50 25 --alphas 1 1 --betas 1 1`
+`hetmers --inputs test.tsv test2.tsv --minimums 1 1 --alleles 2 --outputs yay yay2 --coverages 100 50 --pools 50 25 --alphas 1 1 --betas 1 1 --analyses fst`

-### comparing >2 populations
+### Analysis of >2 populations

 # Examples